expo/expo/docs/versions/v19.0.0/guides/configuration.md

    - `associatedDomains`

       An array that contains Associated Domains for the standalone app.

    - `usesIcloudStorage`

       A boolean indicating if the app uses iCloud Storage for DocumentPicker.
+See DocumentPicker docs for details.

 - `android`